 EMMA Research Infrastructures

-The AMALIA laboratory carries out research in the area of ageing of materials under the effect of environmentally assisted stress corrosion cracking.
+The AMALIA laboratory carries out research in the area of ageing of materials under the effect of environmentally assisted cracking in water environment.

 LILLA allows performing mechanical tests in liquid lead with controlled dissolved oxygen concentrations up to 650°C.